Mibblez/degen-bot/README.md

 ## Price

 Gets the price of the specified cryptocurrency and displays 24H price movement.
+The specified cryptocurrency must be found in `cryptos.json`.

 ### Usage